Planning

 How long is my building permit valid for?

 Permits do have term limitations.
 Large projects such as new residences and additions are valid for one year and can be renewed for a second year without additional fees.
-Projects such as deck, water heaters, electrical services and similar permits are valid for one year to start construction.
+Projects such as decks, water heaters, electrical services, and similar permits are valid for one year to start construction.
 In addition to the term limits associated with a permit, you must also obtain a progress inspection at least every 180 calendar days once a project has started.
-This inspection must be able to demonstrate substantial progress in one or more of the major trades.
-If for any reason you are unable to have a valid progress inspection, you must request an extension "prior" to the expiration of your permit.
-All requests for extension must be submitted in written form and state the reason why you are requesting the extension.
+This inspection must demonstrate substantial progress in one or more significant trades.
+If, for any reason, you are unable to have a valid progress inspection, you must request an extension "prior" to the expiration of your permit.
+All requests for an extension must be submitted in written form, and why you are requesting the extension must be stated.
 Failure to obtain an inspection or an extension will result in the expiration of your permit.

 How do I get copies of building records for my property?